 An important final point for anyone with dependents.

-Father time can come any time.
-Morbid as it may sound, accidents do happen.
+Father time can come at any time, no one is guaranteed another day.
+Morbid as it sounds, accidents do happen.

 Make sure your most trusted loved one(s) have an ability to locate hidden bullion holdings in case the worst were to ever happen.
 Itemizing bullion holdings in a last will and testament is a common practice that can be sealed and only opened in the case of sudden death for instance.